dims/cos-tools/src/cmd/cos_customizer/README.md

 separate from the Cloud Build machine type option, which sets the machine type of the Cloud Build VM, which is different from the COS Customizer preload VM.

+`-gpu-type`: The GPU type attached to the COS Customizer preload VM e.g.
+`nvidia-tesla-t4`.
+Useful for installing GPU drivers via subcommand `run-script`.
+If this flag is set, it will overwrite the same flag set in step `install-gpu`.

 `-network`: The network/VPC to use for the COS Customizer preload VM.
 The network must have access to Google Cloud Storage.
 Defaults to default network `global/networks/default`.
 If -subnet is also specified subnet